FAIR Local Search Guide

 • How do I find an antique appraiser in Las Vegas?
 Start with the Las Vegas directory filter, then compare Nevada candidates by antique category, inspection availability, fee disclosure, report purpose, and whether a category specialist is needed.

 • How should I handle an art appraisal search in Las Vegas?
-Identify the medium, artist or maker information, intended use, and deadline, then compare local and Nevada profiles by fine-art specialty, fee terms, and report fit.
+Identify the medium, artist or maker information, intended use, and deadline.
+Then compare local and Nevada profiles by fine-art specialty, fee terms, inspection limits, and report fit.

 • Can one Las Vegas appraiser handle art, antiques, and estate contents?
 Sometimes.
-Whole-house or mixed personal property assignments may fit one appraiser, but high-value art, rare antiques, jewelry, rugs, books, or specialized collectibles may need separate review.
+Whole-house or mixed personal property assignments may fit one appraiser.
+High-value art, rare antiques, jewelry, rugs, books, or specialized collectibles may need separate review.

 • When should I widen from Las Vegas to Nevada?
 Widen when local profiles do not show enough category depth, report-purpose fit, inspection availability, or written fee transparency for the assignment.